tfgg/yournextmep/_candidates/eu2014/ukip/jill-seymour.md

 person: jill-seymour
 region: west-midlands
 party: ukip
-title: West Midlands - UKIP - Jill Seymour
+title: Jill Seymour is running for MEP in West Midlands for UKIP
 incumbent: false
 ---